 Co-Founder + Program Director

 Alexa Pham is a professional photographer.
 Alexandra Bay was working as photographer in NYC when she met a girl being trafficked in Chiang Mai.
 She dropped everything to move to rural Thailand to create a safe house and job training center.
 Her passion for humanitarian work has propelled her on adventure throughout the world for the past decade working with nonprofits from Germany to Nepal.
 She spearheads developing RISE Workshops and runs our training and educational programs at the ChaiLaiOrchid.com.

 Co-Founder + Director of Artisan Outreach and Product Development

-Hannah is an artist and designer who received a BFA from Parsons School of Design in 2009 and is set to receive her MFA in Sculpture from Cranbrook in 2016.
+Hannah Herr is an artist and designer who received a BFA from Parsons School of Design in 2009 and is set to receive her MFA in Sculpture from Cranbrook in 2016.
 She has exhibited her work in New York, London, Seattle, Mexico City, Berlin and Ulaanbaatar, and recently completed a Fulbright research grant to Mongolia to study Kazakh traditional craft.
 She leads the artisans outreach project to develop products with indigenous craftswomen